SkyCiv Documentation

 A Typical Workflow for Executing Design through the Plugin

-A SkyCiv plugin could help complement the workflow by modelling, saving and solving the analysis and designs for their models.
+A SkyCiv plugin complements the workflow by modelling, saving, and solving the analysis and designs for their models.
 After installation, various tools are visible on the SkyCiv component tab in Grasshopper.

 • Users can create the desired geometry using the parametric modelling facilities in Grasshopper.